Note

 Description

-ha_mid_thread_score specifies the number of current working threads for the mid-priority thread in high availability.
+ha_mid_thread_score specifies the current number of working threads for medium-priority high-availability threads.

 Privilege requirements